-There were not states at all, yet.
-But on January 9, 1788, Connecticut became the fifth of the 13 colonies to ratify the proposed Constitution for the United States of America.
-Within 12 months, four more colonies ratified the document, making it effective.
+Within 12 months, four more colonies ratified the document, totaling nine ratifications required to put the Constitution into effect.
 When the government of the new nation started functioning in 1789, Connecticut was counted as the fifth state.

 To avoid political scheming by anti-federalist colony governors, especially Patrick Henry in Virginia, in September 1787 James Madison proposed that the draft constitution be ratified not by legislatures in the colonies, but instead by a specially-called convention of the people of the colony.
-Connecticut’s convention met first on January 3, 1788, and with six days of discussion and debate, passed a resolution of ratification on January 9.
+Connecticut’s convention met first on January 3, 1788.
+With six days of discussion and debate, the convention passed a resolution of ratification on January 9.

 So by tradition, January 9 is Connecticut’s statehood anniversary.
-According to U.S. law, citizens and residents of a state should fly their flags on statehood anniversaries.
+According to U.S. law, the Flag Code and tradition, citizens and residents of a state fly their flags on statehood anniversaries.

 - Connecticut’s Hall of Flags in the state capitol in Hartford (ConnecticutHistory.org)